 Martin Campbell-Kelly , Department of Computer Science , University of Warwick , England.

-Photographs copyright Cambridge University Computer Laboratory .
+Photographs copyright Cambridge University Department of Computer Science and Technology .